Nischalakalari/data-pipeline-project/README.md

 # data-pipeline-project
 ##description
-This project is focused on creating a robust data-pipeline that processes and analyses data efficiently. it includes data Extraction, inclusion and transformation (ETL) Processes.
+This project is focused on creating a robust data-pipeline that processes and analyses data efficiently. it includes data Extraction, Transform and load (ETL) Processes.

 ## Features
 - Data Ingestion from Multiple Sources